jonhue/modal/README.md

 ### Controllers

 Modallist simulates Rails' MVC structure.
-To add a new modal to your app you have to create a new controller action, route and view:
+To add a new modal to your app, you have to create a new controller action, route and view:

 ```ruby
 class SettingsController < ApplicationController